Strategy & Governance

 - Budget range

-- Notes on dependencies, export needs, and alternatives
+- Notes on dependencies, export needs, alternatives, or risk factors

 A renewal calendar does three important things:

-- It gives leadership time to evaluate options before urgency takes over.
+3. It gives nonprofit leadership time to evaluate options before urgency takes over.

 This is not a sophisticated system.
-It is a simple operating tool that helps your team avoid rushed decisions, unnecessary spend, and preventable chaos.
+It is a simple operating tool that helps your nonprofit team avoid rushed decisions, unnecessary spend, and preventable budget surprises.

-The calendar tells you when a decision is coming.
+The renewal calendar tells you when a renewal decision is coming.
 A decision packet helps you make that decision well.

 For larger tools or higher-risk renewals, pair the calendar with a short decision packet that captures: